learn-co-curriculum/python-intro-to-strings/README.md

-**Note:** *double quotes and single quotes can be used interchangeably in Python, however, it is important that we stay consistent.
+**Note:** double quotes and single quotes can be used interchangeably in Python; however, it is important that we stay consistent.

 ## Changing data with built in methods